-The origin of many of our favourite cocktails today are hotly debated, but the multiple stories behind most are probably a reflection on how important the art of storytelling is to barstaff.
+The origin of many of our favorite cocktails today are hotly debated, but the multiple stories behind most are probably a reflection on how important the art of storytelling is to bar staff.

-We’ve pulled 3 of our favourite classic cocktails and the stories behind them to entertain guests, educate your colleagues or annoy your friends with.
+We’ve pulled 3 of our favorite classic cocktails and the stories behind them to entertain guests, educate your colleagues or annoy your friends with.